Verb | What Is Verb, All About Verb

-The modality gives an impression about the situation of the action occurring on the basis of the behaviour or attitude of the speaker.
+The modality gives an impression of the situation of the action occurring on the basis of the behavior or attitude of the speaker.

 There are many verbs that do not show any kind of modality.
 Such verbs are known as modal verbs.

 ‘Have’ in the first e.g. and ‘is’ are non-modal verbs.

 There are two kinds of voices.

 Voices give us an idea about the relationship between the subject and the occurrence of the action.

 1. Active Voice: The action is performed by the subject.